-An i-Pad to continue reading Newsline anytime anywhere -- this is the farewell gift that DG Motojima handed to former DG Ikeda on behalf of the ITER Organization.
+An i-Pad to continue reading Newsline anytime anywhere—this is the farewell gift that Director-General Motojima handed to former Director-General Ikeda on behalf of the ITER Organization.

 "CEA and ITER have two things in common," pointed out CEA Administrator General Bernard Bigot last Wednesday in Cadarache.
 "Both institutions," he said "bear the heavy responsibility of preparing the future of the planet," and both share a "brilliant history, written by exceptionally competent individuals."